xud-yan/xud-yan.github.io/README.md

-The academic personal homepage of Xudong Yan.
+The academic personal homepage of Xudong Yan since Sep.
+2025.